Top 10 Greek Myths to Know for Your Greek Vacation

 10. Jason and the Argonauts

 One of the longest and most elaborate Greek myths, the story of Jason and the Argonauts featured an ensemble cast of heroes from many other Greek legends.
 The son of King Aeson of Iolcus, who was overthrown by his treacherous brother Pelias, the infant Jason escaped death after his mother lied about him being still-born.
-Years later, faced with a grown Jason destined to reclaim his throne, Pelias demanded the legendary Golden Fleece in exchange for his abdication, to which Jason readily agreed.
+Years later, when confronted by a grown-up Jason, Pelias demanded the legendary Golden Fleece in exchange for his abdication, to which Jason readily agreed.
 To locate and retrieve the fleece, Jason assembled a large crew of legendary heroes, members of which included Heracles, Orpheus, Peleus, Castor and Pollux (Gemini), etc. He also commissioned the shipwright Argus to construct a magnificent ship to facilitate their journey.
 On completion, the vessel was named the Argo and blessed by none other than Hera, Queen of the Greek Gods.
-Hera considered Jason her personal champion.
+Hera then considered Jason her personal champion.

 As for Jason, he survived Medea’s revenge unscathed.
 Years later, he would have another son too.
 However, by breaking his vow of love to Medea, he permanently lost the favor of Hera, who was the Greek Goddess of Matrimony.
 Jason ultimately died lonely and unhappy.
 While sleeping under the rotting remains of the Argo, the stern fell on him, crushing him to death.